 - Arch-Enemy: Onslaught, who caused her death twice in a row and, since murdering her and her girlfriend in one of her many alternate incarnations, The Maker.

 - Brother–Sister Incest: To her horror, her attempts to form a siblings bond she never had with her brother with his 616 counterpart were severely misread by the guy.

 - Captain Ersatz: She's basically the Captain America version of Carrie Kelley, being a female, bespectacled successor to the original sidekick of the hero.

-- Composite Character: She's a Gender Flipped combo of the original Bucky, who was also her grandfather in the HR world (her last name, though Bucky himself is implied to be her grandfather) and Rick Jones (her nickname and someone who takes up Bucky's name right after Steve becomes active again).
+- Composite Character: She's a Gender Flipped combo of the original Bucky, who was also her grandfather in the HR world (her last name) and Rick Jones (her nickname and someone who takes up Bucky's name right after Steve becomes active again).